 We recommend a minimum of six months training and preparation for the race.
 The best way to start is to find your nearest canoe club - preferably one that has people who know the race.
 We've provided a list of some clubs that have agreed to support DW Crews on the Paddlers Information - Training Advice section of this website.
-You can find canoe clubs through the British Canoe Union website whose web address is on the Links page.
+You can find details of canoe clubs through the British Canoe Union website whose web address is on the Links page.
 If you have specific questions, please contact us.
 You will find further information on training in the Paddlers Information - Training Advice section of this website.

 We warmly welcome paddlers from overseas so if you need advice or assistance concerning the race, please contact us.

 DW is an extremely testing event which often takes place in cold and inclement weather.
 Because of the distance and effort required, paddlers inevitably become deeply fatigued.
 Due to the length of the course, paddlers are out of sight of officials, support crews and spectators for the vast majority of the race.
 Consequently, it is the responsibility of all paddlers to ensure that they are fully trained and competent to deal with any capsizes or mishaps that may occur.
 Paddlers should devote every effort to familiarising themselves with the course and particularly hazards such as weir and lock layouts, low bridges and road crossings.
 It is also the responsibility of all paddlers to make their own assessment of their competence and fitness to undertake the race.